View Categories

 Article 371 and Special Responsibilities for Maharashtra and Gujarat

-1. Vidarbha, Marathwada and the rest of Maharashtra,
+• Vidarbha, Marathwada and the rest of Maharashtra.

 Nagaland’s Special Governance: Article 371A and Tuensang District’s Distinctive Administrative Framework

-• The Acts of Parliament relating to the following matters would not apply to Nagaland unless the State Legislative Assembly so decides:
+• The Acts of Parliament concerning the following issues will not be applicable to Nagaland unless approved by the State Legislative Assembly:

-• The Governor of Nagaland shall have special responsibility for law and order in the state so long as internal disturbances caused by the hostile Nagas continue.
+• The Governor of Nagaland assumes a special role in maintaining law and order in the state as long as internal disturbances caused by hostile Nagas persist.

-1. In the discharge of this responsibility, the GOVERNOR after consulting the Council of Ministers, exercises his individual judgment and his decision is final.
+• In fulfilling this duty, the Governor, after consulting the Council of Ministers, exercises independent judgment, and his decision is final.

-• The Governor has to ensure that the money provided by the Central Government for any specific purpose is included in the demand for a grant relating to that purpose and not in any other demand moved in the State Legislative Assembly.
+• The Governor must ensure that funds allocated by the Central Government for a particular purpose are included in the appropriation related to that purpose, not in any other legislative demand.

-• A regional council consisting of 35 members should be established for the Tuensang district of the state.
+• A regional council comprising 35 members is mandated for the Tuensang district of the state.

 • For a period of ten years from the formation of Nagaland or for such further period as the Governor may specify on the recommendation of the regional council, the following provisions would be operative for the Tuensang district:

-2. The Governor shall in his discretion arrange for equitable distribution of money provided by the Centre between Tuensang District and the rest of Nagaland.
+• The Governor has the authority to ensure fair distribution of funds allocated by the Centre between Tuensang District and the rest of Nagaland at his discretion.

-5. There shall be a Minister for Tuensang Affairs in the State Council of Ministers.
-He is to be appointed from amongst the members representing Tuensang district in the Nagaland Legislative Assembly.
+• A Minister for Tuensang Affairs must be appointed from among the members representing Tuensang district in the Nagaland Legislative Assembly.

-7. Members in the Nagaland Legislative Assembly from the Tuensang district are not elected directly by the people but by the regional council.
+• Members of the Nagaland Legislative Assembly from Tuensang district are appointed by the regional council, not directly elected by the people.

 Enroll now for UPSC Online Classes